GenerateNU/sac/CONTRIBUTING.md

    COMMANDS:
       swagger, swag  Updates the swagger documentation
-      be             Run the backend
       test, t        Runs tests
+      help, h        Shows a list of commands or help for one command
+      CI:
          format, f  Runs formatting tools
          lint, l    Runs linting tools
-      help, h        Shows a list of commands or help for one command Database Operations:
-         clean      Remove databases used for testing
-         migrate    Migrate the database, creating tables and relationships insert, i  Inserts mock data into the database reset, r   Resets the database, dropping all tables, clearing data, and re-running migrations
+            * can use --fix to fix linting errors for frontend Database Operations: clean, c    Remove databases used for testing migrate, m  Migrate the database, creating tables and relationships reset, r    Resets the database, dropping all tables, clearing data, and re-running migrations
-            * can use --data to just reset data and not drop tables drop, d    Drop data with a migration or drops the entire database
+            * can use --data to just reset data and not drop tables insert, i   Inserts mock data into the database drop, d     Drop data with a migration or drops the entire database
             * can use --data to just drop data and not drop tables

+      Development:
+         be  Run the backend
+         fe  Run the frontend

    GLOBAL OPTIONS:
       --help, -h  show help
    ```
 # Git Flow

 1. **Create a new branch**